A Monumental Repoussé Silver Salver Depicting Hindu Scenes, Poona (Pune), Maharashtra, India, Mid–Late 19th Century

 Conclusion

-Its monumental proportions, rich iconography, and exceptional craftsmanship strongly suggest it was a temple commission or princely order, intended to embody both wealth and devotion.
+Its monumental proportions, richly layered iconography, and exceptional craftsmanship strongly suggest a temple commission or princely order, conceived to embody both material wealth and devotional significance.

 Dimensions